Aged care in Australia: Aged care assessment

 From there they may be referred for a home support assessment, a comprehensive assessment, or direct referral to services.

 Home support assessment

 If a person has entry level aged care needs, My Aged Care may arrange a home support assessment to identify their care needs.
 The assessment will be undertaken by a local assessor from the My Aged Care Regional Assessment Service.

 Comprehensive assessment

 If the older person has more complex aged care needs, a comprehensive assessment by a member of an Aged Care Assessment Team (ACAT, or ACAS in Victoria) may be organized for them if they want to access government funded services or if they are considering moving into an aged care home.
 A person may also need to have a comprehensive assessment if they are ready to leave hospital, or if they need a short break in an aged care home (also called 'respite care').

+Government policies and reviews

+In 2011 the Productivity Commission produced a report called "Caring for older Australians".
+The report included recommended reforms, known as the "Living Longer Living Better" (LLLB) reforms.
+Further changes in aged care policy followed, before former senior public servant David Tune was appointed by the Minister for Aged Care as an independent reviewer under the Aged Care (Living Longer Living Better) Act 2013, to review changes to the systems in place since the reforms.
+Tune wrote the "Legislated review of aged care" report for the Department of Health, published in September 2017.
+This report said "There is a broad consensus shared by government and sector stakeholders that aged care requires further reform to become a more consumer-centred system.
+This includes orienting care and the supply of different care types around the demands of consumers, and giving consumers greater choice and control.
+This objective is evident in the work of advisory bodies in the sector: the Aged Care Financing Authority, the Aged Care Sector Committee, and the National Aged Care Alliance".
+The report addressed funding issues which were arising as the "Baby Boomer" generation reaches the age of 80 The government would no longer be able to sustain its (2017) level of funding, which was around three-quarters of all aged care costs, and "there is a strong case to increase the proportion of the costs that are met by consumers".
+The report included 38 recommendations.

+The Royal Commission into Aged Care Quality and Safety was appointed in 2018.
+The final report was tabled on 1 March 2021.

+In July 2023, another report by David Tune, the "Report of the Independent Capability Review of the Aged Care Quality and Safety Commission" was published.
+The report was commissioned in response to recommendations 10 and 104 of the Royal Commission into Aged Care Quality and Safety.

+The Aged Care Bill 2024 was introduced in the Australian Parliament in September 2024, and passed both houses on 25 November 2024.
+The new Aged Care Act 2024 comes into effect on 1 July 2025.